Contribute to the Working Paper Series

 The Rapoport Center is currently soliciting papers for its Working Paper Series (WPS).
 We encourage submissions from scholars of all disciplines and institutions as well as from activists and advocates.

 The Working Paper Series publishes papers on a variety of human rights and social justice topics.
 At present, we are particularly interested in papers in line with the Rapoport Center’s current thematic focus on the future of work.
-For the 2021-22 series, the Editorial Committee is accepting submissions on a rolling basis.

 Submissions are evaluated by the WPS interdisciplinary editorial committee, which includes graduate and professional students from across the University of Texas.
 The WPS committee provides comments and feedback to authors before the paper is published online.